boyter/scc/README.md

 ```

 Minified files are indicated with the text `(min)` after the language name.

+Generated files are indicated with the text `(gen)` after the language name.

 You can control the average line byte size using `--min-gen-line-length` such as `scc -z --min-gen-line-length 1`.
 Please note you need `-z` as modifying this value does not imply minified detection.